 The Arncliffe Scots Club has been playing Rugby League in the St. George District since 1926.
-This year (2020) will be Scots 9th anniversary.
+2026 will be Scots 100th anniversary year!

 Over this period Scots has become one of the most renowned and respected clubs in Rugby League, its famous jersey and colours are recognised Australia wide.
 It has established a name for Sportsmanship and Fair Play and is held in high esteem in all Rugby League circles.
 The impressive record of competition wins and the number of players the club has prepared for St. George and higher honours is second to none.

 In 1913 members of the Arncliffe Presbyterian Church formed a cricket club.
 Being mostly of Scottish heritage they called the club Arncliffe Scots.
 In 1926 some of the young cricketers formed the Rugby League Club.

 The first colours were Black and Gold.
 When the club reformed after the war, the red was added to the now famous strip and the Scottish thistle was kept as the Emblem.

 In 1926 the club fielded one B grade and two C grade teams.
 In those early years there was competition for A, B and C grade only.
 In 1928 the club fielded A, B and C grade teams.
 There were no finals in those days; the winner was first past the post.
 Both C and A grade won in 1928; the C grade a fortnight before the A grade.
 The club continued to be strong, fielding teams in every grade until the outbreak of the Second World War.
 The club’s home ground was the famous Earl Park; this was also St. George’s home ground.